theCocoonStudio/react-three-resize-helper/README.md

 };
 ```

 The snippet above defines a max-aspect breakpoint like a css `max-width` breakpoint.
 There are two ranges defined by it: aspects equal to or less 1, and aspects greater than 1.
-At the former as range, the hook sets the 3D objects's position at `(0, 0, 0)`.
+At the former aspect range, the hook sets the 3D objects's position at `(0, 0, 0)`.
 At the latter range, the hook sets the object's position to `(10, 10, 10)`;

 Does this code look funny?
 Check out [`react-three-fiber`](https://github.com/pmndrs/react-three-fiber).